SamEdwardes/samedwardes.com/blog/2022-02-15-data-science-setup-mac.md

 </details>

 Go ahead and manually update the projects description in *pyproject.toml*.
 Too add a dependency use the `poetry add` command.
-When using poetry this command essentially replaces `pip install`.
+This command essentially replaces `pip install`.
 When you use `poetry add` a few things happen:

 - The new package is added to your *pyproject.toml* file.
 - The poetry dependency resolver verifies the version requirements.